-A student may be expelled either by the BCS Board of Directors following a hearing before it or by the BCS Board upon the upon the recommendation of an neutral and impartial hearing officer or a neutral and impartial Administrative Panel to be assigned by the BCS Board,Executive Director as needed.
-The The Hearing Officer should be certificated.
-The Administrative Panel should, if utilized, shall consist of at least threetwo members who are certificated and neither a teacher of the pupil orstudent nor a member of the BCS Board.
-TheCharter School's governing board.
-The Hearing Officer or Administrative Panel may recommend expulsion of any student found to have committed an expellable offense.
+A student may be expelled either by the BCS Board of Directors following a hearing before it or by the BCS Board upon the recommendation of an Administrative Panel to be assigned by the BCS Board, as needed.
+The Panel should consist of at least three members who are certificated and neither a teacher of the pupil or a member of the BCS Board.
+The Administrative Panel may recommend expulsion of any student found to have committed an expellable offense.